Louis Cook: American Revolution

 In New York, Louis Cook was present at the Battle of Oriskany, and participated in the Saratoga Campaign.
-He led a large body of Oneida and Tuscora warriors under General Robert Van Rensselaer.
+He led a large body of Oneida and Tuscarora warriors under General Robert Van Rensselaer.
 Following the Battle of Klock's Field, Cook forded a river in pursuit of Sir John Johnson while General Rensselaer delayed.
 Infuriated, Colonel Louis shook his sword at Rensselaer and accused him of being a Tory.

 Cook was with the Continental Army at Valley Forge in the winter of 1777.
 In spring 1778, Peter Stephen DuPonceau wrote of meeting Cook, dressed in American regimentals, after hearing the officer singing a French aria.
 In March of that year, General Philip Schuyler sent Cook to destroy British ships at Niagara in order to prevent another Canadian expedition.

 The nickname of "Colonel Louis" was made fact on June 15, 1779, when Cook received a commission from the Continental Congress as a lieutenant colonel in the Continental Army.
 This commission was the highest rank awarded to an American Indian during the Revolution.
 It is the only known Continental Army commission given to a man of known African descent.
 Colonel Louis led a Native American delegation to greet General Rochambeau in 1780, where some officers noted he spoke French with no discernible accent.
 Louis was with Lieutenant-Colonel Marinus Willett at the Battle of Johnstown in 1781, one of the last North American battles of the Revolution.

 During the war, Cook became a personal enemy of Captain Joseph Brant, a Mohawk who supported the British.
 When each returned to their homes after the war, their personal conflict divided the Mohawk nation.
-The Seven Nations of Canada and the Iroquois at what would be the Six Nations Reserve, who were mostly emigrants from the New York colony, were brought to the brink of war.
+The Seven Nations of Canada and the Haudenosaunee at what would be the Six Nations Reserve, who were mostly emigrants from the New York colony, were brought to the brink of war.